Raabi91/moonraker-telegram/README.md

 # moonraker-telegram
- A plugin to send the printer State  before, during and after a print via Telegram Messenger
+ A Script/Programm to send the printer State  before, during and after a print via Telegram Messenger.
+But its only Working with moonraker

 until now we supported:
 - Print start